Our Mission and Roles

 The goal of the League of Women Voters is to empower citizens to shape better communities worldwide.

-See our Action Group Reports in the left sidebar
+See our Action Group Reports

 The League of Women Voters is a nonpartisan political membership organization which: